revloc02/dndMarkdown/colver-5e-homebrew.md

 # Campaign World Setting

-The world in which you play is low magic but epic fantasy.
-What does that mean?
-It means, that magic and magic items are rare and special, but the player characters are also rare and special.
-They are the heroes and will rise as such, and eventually become as epic and legendary as the players can imagine.
+This is a **low magic, epic fantasy** setting.
+Magic and magic items are rare and precious — but so are the player characters.
+They are exceptional individuals who will grow into legends as grand as the players can imagine.

 ### Adventurers are Rare

-Adventuring is not an occupation, rather it is a side effect of fulfilling a more pressing need—saving the town, completing the quest from the Duke, or finding the lost princess.
+Adventuring isn't a profession.
+It's what happens when ordinary people are driven by extraordinary circumstances — saving a town, fulfilling a duke's quest, or finding a lost princess.

 <div class='descriptive'>

-**DM Note:** When using official D&D content where there is frequent mention of adventurers, often replacing that with mercenaries is a suitable substitute.
+**DM Note:** In official D&D content, "adventurers" can usually be replaced with "mercenaries" without issue.

 </div>

 ### Magic is Uncommon

-Magic is...well, magical.
-Cantrips are fairly common, but anything above that becomes rare pretty quickly.
+Magic is, well, *magical*.
+Cantrips appear here and there, but anything beyond that becomes rare quickly.

 ### Magic Items are Very Rare

-There is no such thing as a magic shop.
-Sometimes it is possible to find someone who sells some potions, and there is the occasional odd sale of a common (speaking relatively) magic item, but generally magic items, although real, are very rare.
+There are no magic shops.
+Potions can occasionally be found for sale, and a common magic item might surface now and then — but overall, magic items are a genuine rarity in the world.

 <div class='descriptive'>

-**DM Note:** This isn't about changing the way treasure is doled out to the party, rather it is much more about the world around them.
-The PCs are the heroes of the story, so they are going to find wonderful treasures, even a lot of magic items, but this is very unusual in the world.
+**DM Note:** This is about the world, not the players' treasure.
+The PCs are heroes, and they'll find wonderful — even magical — rewards.
+That's exactly what makes them exceptional.

 </div>

 ### Class Levels are Uncommon

-There are NPCs with Class levels, but these are rather uncommon, and are usually the leaders of the world who have some experience.
+Some NPCs have class levels, but they tend to be leaders, veterans, or people shaped by hardship.
+As a general guide:

-* Levels 1-3 are fairly common.
-Lots of folks across the land can level-up from training or defending their homes and cities from time to time.
+* **Levels 1–3** are fairly common.
+Many people across the land have picked up a level or two from training or defending their homes.
-* Levels 4-6 are uncommon.
-Many of the leaders—from Captain of the Guard to Guild Leader to Temple Priest, as well as the local feudal lord—are in this category.
+* **Levels 4–6** are uncommon.
+Most leaders fall here — Captains of the Guard, Guild Leaders, Temple Priests, and minor feudal lords.
-* Levels 7-8 are rare.
-This consists of the greatest heroes, generals, high priests, and feudal leaders.
+* **Levels 7–8** are rare.
+The greatest heroes, generals, high priests, and prominent rulers.
-* Levels 9-10 are very rare.
-Only the most powerful kings and greatest arch-mages attain this level.
+* **Levels 9–10** are very rare.
+Only the most powerful kings and arch-mages reach this height.
-* Levels 10+ are only known in legends.
-Campaign humanoid NPCs with class levels will not exist in this category, thus PC adversaries will be high CR monsters.
+* **Levels 10+** exist only in legend.
+No humanoid NPC in this campaign will exceed level 10 — at high levels, the PCs' adversaries will be powerful monsters, not rival characters.

-A town militia would consist of a bunch of peasants run by a 1st or 2nd level Fighter.
-City guards would be no more than 3rd level, with a Captain that is 3rd to 5th level.
-Renowned heroes, a king's Champion, or feudal lords would be 8th level, some might be as high as 10th level but that would be fairly unique.
-The great and powerful wizard studying in his tower would be 6th to 10th level.
-Achilles, Aragorn and Legolas, Conan, and Drizzt are examples of legendary characters that might be 10th level as they are powerful, competent, and heroic, but not invincible.
-Most people are just ordinary people and class levels are exceptional.
+To put it in concrete terms: a town militia is a group of farmers led by a 1st or 2nd level Fighter.
+City guards top out around 3rd level, with a Captain between 3rd and 5th.
+Renowned heroes and feudal lords might reach 8th level, with a rare few hitting 10th.
+Think Achilles, Aragorn, Conan, or Drizzt — powerful, competent, and heroic, but not invincible.
+Most people are simply ordinary folk, and class levels are the exception.

-But none of this prevents any player character from attaining any levels all the way to 20th, or beyond, if the DM has parameters for it.
+None of this limits the players.
+Player characters can reach level 20 or beyond.

 ### Epic 10

-This essentially outlines what is called Epic 10.
-In other words, the pinnacle of human achievement a person can reach by ordinary means is level 10.
-The point of Epic 10 is not to limit the players, but to limit the world around them.
-Players are clever, ambitious, and always surprising.
-Players will find ways to circumvent any limitation or obstacle in front of them.
+The rules above describe what's called **Epic 10**: the highest level of achievement a person can reach through ordinary means is level 10.
+This is a constraint on the *world*, not on the players.

-However, in an Epic 10 world, there is no magic higher than level 5.
-This means teleportation is limited, resurrection is much harder to find, advanced scrying is restricted, wishes are extremely rare, and many other powerful spells are unavailable through conventional means.
+In an Epic 10 world, no spell above 5th level exists in everyday use.
+That means teleportation is limited, resurrection is hard to come by, advanced scrying is restricted, and wishes are extraordinarily rare.

 #### Higher Level Magic

-Magic more powerful than level 5 spells are still possible and still exist in the world, but they are not utility magics that can be cast in seconds or minutes.

-Frequently, it takes a coven of witches, a circle of druids, or an order of wizards weeks of planning, preparation and concentration to perform more powerful magics.
+Spells above 5th level do still exist — they're just not quick or convenient.
+Rather than a single caster spending a few seconds or minutes, powerful magic typically requires a coven of witches, a circle of druids, or an order of wizards working together over weeks of planning, preparation, and concentration.

-While these magics may be available to players, it is not quick, easy, or cheap.
-Commissioning a high-level spell is like embarking on a construction project, with all the complications that go with it.
+Think of commissioning high-level magic like commissioning a major construction project: it's possible, but it takes time, resources, and coordination — and things can go wrong.

 <img src='https://www.gmbinder.com/images/vXXUhrW.png' style='position:absolute;bottom:25px;right:-60px;width:550px; mix-blend-mode:multiply;filter:brightness(100%)saturate(100%);transform:rotate(0deg)scaleX(1)scaleY(1);' />